 - Preview your writing prompt on the AI platform yourself.
 The type of prose produced by ChatGPT is remarkably cohesive, but the style can be recognized over time.
 Certain markers, like the flat topic sentences that begin most paragraphs, can help identify the prose as machine-generated.
 The rhetorical level of the prose can also be a marker—for many topics, the produced essay is superficial and can be characterized more as summary than analysis.
 It can also be helpful to know what your students might be seeing as output if they ask the AI a similar question, which can aid in detecting misconduct on student-submitted essays.
 However, do not rely on plagiarism detection software (e.g. Turnitin), since an identical prompt given to ChatGPT on two occasions will yield two unique essays.

 - Explore formats beyond traditional essays.
-In some cases, there may be other ways to communicate thinking, analysis, or evaluation beyond a written essay.
-Examples might include mind maps, podcasts, vlogs, debates, or applications (both long and short) of interactive techniques.
+In some cases, there may be other ways to communicate thinking, analysis, or evaluation without using a written essay.
+Examples might include interviews, asynchronous “face the camera” extemporaneous (rather than read) videos, mind maps, podcasts, vlogs, debates, or applications (both long and short) of interactive techniques.

 Category 2: Teach Ethics, Integrity, and Career-Related Skills

 - Discuss the ethical and career implications of AI-writing with your students.
 Early in the semester (or at least when assigning a writing prompt), have a frank discussion with your students about the existence of AI writing.
 Point out to them the surface-level ethical problem with mis-representing their work if they choose to attempt it, as well as the deeper problem of “cheating themselves” by entering the workforce without adequate preparation for writing skills, a quality that employers highly prize.